pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + WordPress/implementing-preview.md

 1. Scroll down to the Application Passwords section and name your application password.
 1. Your new `WP_APPLICATION_PASSWORD` will be shown on screen.
 Copy this value somewhere safe.
+At anytime a new application password can be generated via the **Regenerate Variables** action in the preview site list.
 1. We now have a client that can use our preview site.
-To configure the preview site, navigate to **Settings** > **Preview Sites** and click the **ADD PREVIEW SITE** button.
+To configure the preview site, navigate to **Settings** > **Pantheon Front-End Sites** and click the **ADD PREVIEW SITE** button.
 Note: You will need the Pantheon Decoupled WordPress Preview Plugin installed and activated on your instance.
 1. Set the URL to point to http(s)://{YOUR_SITE_URL}/api/preview replacing `{YOUR_SITE_URL}` with the URL of your frontend site, or `localhost:3000` for testing preview locally.
 1. Set a secret for the Preview Site and note this value down as your `PREVIEW_SECRET`.
+1. All environment variables needed to configure your Front-End Site can be accessed via the **Environment Variables** action in the preview site table.

 Now you have all of the credentials needed to make authenticated requests to the WordPress instance, including the ability to preview content!